 There are many ways to facilitate mankind acquire knowledge.
 One of the most common ways is through education.
-Through education, learners are expected to be personally ready and to compete properly and optimally in the goal world.
+Through education, learners are expected to be personally ready and to compete properly and optimally in the global world.
 Mathematics is a subject that can address the challenges of the global world because it is a universal science that underlies the development of modern technology, have an important role in a variety of disciplines, and develop the power of human thought trough the purpose of studying mathematics that show attitude logical, critical, analytical, meticulous and thorough, to be responsible, responsive, and not quitter in solving problem.
 Have a sense of want to know, spirit continuous learning, confidence, and interest in mathematics.
 Have confidence on power and usability mathematics, formed through learning experience, Have an attitude open, objective in interaction groups or daily activities [1].

-Mathematics teaches us how to be able to think logically and systematically.
+Mathematics teaches us how to be able to think logically an 16 ystematically.
 It also teaches us to be more disciplined, obey rules and follow agreements.
-Besides, mathematics is also one of the subjects that have been taught at every level of education systems and has a very important role in the
+Besides, mathematics is also one of the subjects that have been taught at every level of education systems and has a very important role in the development of students' abilities.

-Content from this work may be used under the terms of the Creative Commons Attribution 3.0 licence.
-Any further distribution of this work must maintain attribution to the author(s) and the title of the work, journal citation and DOI.
-Published under licence by IOP Publishing Ltd 1 development of students' abilities.
 This is in line with the goal of learning mathematics formulated by National Council of Teachers of Mathematics (NCTM) which are: "(1) mathematical communication; (2) mathematical reasoning; (3) mathematical problem solving; (4) mathematical connection and; (5) mathematical representation" [2].